How Much Is Ellen Pompeo Worth?

 Ellen Pompeo was born Nov.
 10, 1969, in Everett, Massachusetts, rising to Hollywood stardom in her mid-30s.
 That’s also when she married Chris Ivery, then a music producer she met at a grocery store in 2003, Parade reported.
 They married quietly in New York in 2007 with Mayor Michael Bloomberg officiating.

 Together, Pompeo and Ivery are raising their three children in an equally quiet manner.
-Her Instagram account contains very few photos of the kids: Stella Luna, born in September 2009; Sienna May, born in August 2014; and Eli Christopher, who turned 5 in December.
+Her Instagram account contains few photos of the kids: Stella Luna, born in September 2009; Sienna May, born in August 2014; and Eli Christopher, who turns 6 in December.

 In 2019, Ivery transitioned his career to the fashion industry, per Parade.
 In September 2021, Pompeo launched a podcast, “Tell Me with Ellen Pompeo,” and she discusses with her guests the things that are most important to her, including social justice, voting rights, women’s rights and equal pay.